Why Amelia Island Is One of Florida's Hidden Gems

 But for a lesser-known (but equally important) history lesson, check out the American Beach Historic District near the middle of the island.
 Abraham Lincoln Lewis, Florida's first African-American millionaire, established this community in 1935 to provide people of color with a beach resort of their own, when segregation and Jim Crow laws prevented equal access to many beach resorts across the South.
 American Beach grew into a vibrant resort community in the 1940s and 1950s.
 This legacy is memorialized at the American Beach Museum, which opened in 2014.

-Amelia Island is one of a handful of Florida communities to earn Bicycle Friendly Community status from the League of American Bicyclists.
+Amelia Island's remarkably bikeable streets, trails and paths have earned it Bicycle Friendly Community status from the League of American Bicyclists.
 One of the best bike trails on the island is the tree-lined Amelia Island Trail, a paved path which starts at Peters Point Beachfront Park and follows Highway A1A to Amelia Island State Park.
 The Egans Creek Greenway is another popular ride alongside Egans Creek.
 (Keep an eye out for alligators relaxing in the shade.)
 Several shops offer bike rentals to visitors, and some hotels even have bikes available to guests.

 Amelia Island is part of Florida's First Coast of golf, a 75-mile stretch of Northeast Florida that draws golfers from around the world.
-On the island itself, you'll find 99 holes of golf, including the course at the Omni and the Golf Club of Amelia Island at The Ritz-Carlton.
-Off the resort, the Amelia River Golf Club is a challenging track that culminates with a test of nerves (and iron distance) to reach the island green on the par-3 17th hole.
+On the island itself, you'll find 99 holes of golf, including the course at the Omni Amelia Island Resort and the Golf Club of Amelia Island at The Ritz-Carlton, Amelia Island.
+Another favorite is the Amelia River Golf Club, a challenging track that culminates with a test of nerves (and iron distance) to reach the island green on the par-3 17th hole.
 It's worth the short drive off the island to try the Arnold Palmer-designed Golf Club at North Hampton, a links course with generous fairways framed by spring-fed lakes and Florida woodlands.

 You won't go home hungry